-Aperio, a joint venture of the University of Virginia Library and the University of Virginia Press, draws upon the strengths of the University to increase open access to knowledge for a global audience in a variety of formats --journals, monographs, conferences, open educational resources, etc.
+Aperio, a venture of the University of Virginia Library, draws upon the strengths of the University to increase open access to knowledge for a global audience in a variety of formats—journals, monographs, open educational resources, etc.

 We recognize that no institution can afford to provide access to all of the literature that readers need.
 The high cost of journal subscriptions not only functions to artificially limit the accessibility of articles, it also decreases their potential research impact.
 Therefore, we make all of our articles freely available with little or no restrictions on reuse.
 This will increase the dissemination and impact of our authors' work, foster collaboration among researchers and scholars, and promote further inquiry.